Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 While setting off fireworks, Bimbo gets annoyed by a mouse.
 He tries to catch him, but the mouse sets Bimbo off on a rocket to Mars.
 When he lands, he experiences unusual occurrences—someone sawing saws with a log, a robber giving instead of stealing, someone mailing a letter larger than the mailbox, and a dancing old man whose legs escape him.
-Bimbo is then ordered to march with the Martian soldiers, but he gets off the planet by setting off one of the fireworks in his pocket.
+Bimbo is then ordered to march with the Martian soldiers, and he gets off the planet by setting off one of the fireworks in his pocket.

 Murray demonstrates numerous voice effects throughout the entire film.
 He is also the voice of the commander, and sings in the chorus to the tune of "The Toymaker's Dream."
+According to the dialog sheet, the lyrics are:

 Screen Songs: